 D) Methodological articles that present new methodological approaches, modification of existing methods or discussions about quantitative or qualitative approaches in scientific research.

 E) Case studies that report case material obtained through working with individuals, groups, a community or an organization.

-- Psique magazine has a maximum publication limit for an article by the same author in each volume.
+- Psique journal has a maximum publication limit of an article by the same author in each volume.

 - Psique's editorial board, responsible for the evaluation of published articles, is made up of at least 75% members of academic institutions external to Psique's host institution.

 - The publication is semi-annual, with publication date from January 1 to June 31 and from July 1 to December 31.

 - Psique subscribes codes of ethics and good editorial practices, namely:

 The Code of Conduct and Best-Practice Guidelines for Journal Editors, of the Committee on Publication Ethics - Committee on Publication Ethics (2011).
 Code of Conduct and Best-Practice Guidelines for Journal Editors.
 Retrieved from http://publicationethics.org/files/Code_of_conduct_for_journal_editors_Mar 11.pdf